stcorp/harp/doc/harpmerge.rst

                   more details.
                   Operations will be performed before a product is appended.

+              -ar, --reduce-operations <operation list>
+                  List of operations to apply after each append.
+                  This advanced option allows for memory efficient application of time reduction operations (such as bin()) that would normally be provided as part of the post operations.

                -ap, --post-operations <operation list>
                    List of operations to apply to the merged product.
                    An operation list needs to be provided as a single expression.